-The simulations were performed using cells comprising $1\,024\,000$ atoms.
-Within each cell, a total of $80 \times 80 \times 80$ bcc unit cells were present, with each unit cell containing 2 atoms.
-The interatomic potential developed by Ackland et al. [39] was used to describe the potential energy of the iron atoms.
+We performed our simulations using cells containing 1,024,000 atoms.
+Each cell contains $80 \times 80 \times 80$ bcc unit cells, with each unit cell containing 2 atoms.
+The potential energy of iron atoms is described by the interatomic potential developed by Ackland et al. [35].

-Our objective was to simulate the condition of a material experiencing external uniaxial stress.
-However, in a simulation cell with periodic boundary conditions, there exists no free surface onto which external forces can be directly applied.
-To address this limitation, the simulation cells were deformed to simulate such a condition, thereby driving the Virial stress [40] to reach specific values.
-This approach, in principle, achieves equivalence to the application of external uniaxial stress, provided that the Virial stress is equivalent to the Cauchy stress.
+We intended to simulate the condition of a material subjected to external uniaxial stress.
+However, a simulation cell with periodic boundary conditions has no free surface that one can apply external force on.
+Therefore, we simulated such condition by deforming the simulation cells, driving the Virial stress [36] to attain certain values.
+This is in principle equivalent to the application of external uniaxial stress, provided that the Virial stress equals to the Cauchy stress.

-Under uniaxial stress, the simulation cells were gradually deformed by initiating an energy minimization process using the conjugate gradient method.
-The orthogonal nature of the cell vectors was maintained throughout the deformation process.
-The cells were deformed until the stress in the z direction reached values of $0, \pm 0.00001, \pm 0.00002, \pm 0.00005, \pm 0.0001, \pm 0.0002, \pm 0.0005, \pm 0.001, \pm 0.02, \pm 0.05, \pm 0.1, \pm 0.2, \pm 0.5$, or ± 1 GPa, while the stresses in the x and y directions remained at zero.
-A positive stress value indicates tensile stress in the z direction, while a negative value indicates compressive stress.
+We initialized simulation cells under uniaxial stress by deforming them gradually through energy minimization using the conjugate gradient method.
+The cell vectors were kept orthogonal.
+Cells were deformed until the stress in the z direction equals 0, ± 0.00001 , ± 0.00002 , ± 0.00005 , ± 0.0001 , ± 0.0002 , ± 0.0005 , ± 0.0001 , ± 0.0002 , ± 0.0005 , ± 0.001 , ± 0.2 , ± 0.5 , ± 0.1 , ± 0.2 , ± 0.5 , or ± 1 GPa, and stresses in the x and y directions equal to zero.
+We use a sign convention such that positive stress means tensile stress in the z direction, and negative means compressive.

-All simulations were performed using LAMMPS [41].
+All simulations were performed using LAMMPS [37].
 Irradiation damage was simulated according to the CRA.
 Throughout the entire simulation process, simulation cell vectors are allowed to deform under the constraints of keeping the initial uniaxial stress unchanged, and of keeping the cell vectors orthogonal.
-For each uniaxial stress value, we performed three identical simulations using different random numbers as seeds for the stochastic process of choosing random atoms and moving them to random locations.
-Data are presented as the average of three samples.
+For each uniaxial stress value, we performed 3 identical simulations using different random numbers as seeds for the stochastic process of choosing random atoms and moving them to random locations.
+Data are presented as the average of 3 samples.